edenx/PBCanalysis/README.md

 The functions for main construction steps can be found in `/ArealKernel/RFFfunc.R`.
 The analysis using models with Stan and INLA can be found in `/ArealKernel/FullAnalysis.R`.
 The exploratory analysis of the block-structure incured from the kernel can be found in `/ArealKernel/FindBlocks.R`.
 There is also ongoing implementation with spatial random effect model in `/ArealKernel/SpatialRE`, borrwoing the same construction idea for BYM model.
 Ongoing implementation of Continuous-block CV can be found in `/ArealKernel/CBCV`.

+# Task List
+- [ ] CBCV:
+  - [ ] First, extending LOO strategy to include also neighbours;
+  - [ ] Try leaving out different percentages of the regions;
+  - [ ] Stratified CBCV, exploting the block structure of kernel.
+- [ ] Spatial random effect:
+  - [ ] Inlcude the GP as an MVN in modelling the random effect;
+  - [ ] Should consider also the joint optimisation of structured cariance and noise variance.
+- [ ] Simulation study:
+  - [ ] continuous LGCP or inhomogenous Poission?
+  - [ ] Implement ICAR and BYM2 in INLA and Stan (straightforward code copying and pasting).
+  - [ ] Model comparison with CBCV and Marginal Loglik.

 <a name="fnt1">1</a>: Johnson, O. O., Diggle, P., & Chicas, E. G. (2019).
 A Spatially Discrete Approximation to Log-Gaussian Cox Processes for Modelling Aggregated Disease Count Data.
 Retrieved from https://arxiv.org/pdf/1901.09551.pdf